Phetjeeja Lukjaoporongtom

-Ninlada Meekun (นิลดา มีคุณ; born December 31, 2001), also known as Phetjeeja Lukjaoporongtom, is a Thai professional boxer and Muay Thai fighter.
+Ninlada Meekun (นิลดา มีคุณ; born December 31, 2001), also known as Phetjeeja Lukjaoporongtom, is a Thai professional boxer, Muay Thai fighter, and kickboxer.
+She currently competes in the Women’s Atomweight Kickboxing and Muay Thai divisions of ONE Championship, where she is the current ONE Women's Atomweight Kickboxing World Champion.

 In Muay Thai, she has won world titles under the WPMF and WMC banners.
 In boxing, she has won a bronze medal at the 2021 SEA Games.
-She currently competes as a Muay Thai fighter under contract with ONE Championship, where she is the current ONE Women's Atomweight Kickboxing World Champion.
+As of September 22, 2026, Lukjaoporongtom is also ranked #1 in the ONE Women's Atomweight Muay Thai rankings.

-As of January 2024, Beyond Kickboxing ranks her as the best Flyweight and pound-for-pound kickboxer in the World.
+As of January 2024, Beyond Kickboxing ranks her as the best Women’s Flyweight and women’s pound-for-pound kickboxer in the World.

-Background
+Biography and career

 PhetJee Jaa started Muay Thai at the age of seven with her uncles.
 She rapidly became known in the provinces of Thailand as the girl who could defeat boys, at the age of 10 she had over 100 fights, more than 70 of them against boys.
+In the Or.Meekun and Petchrungurang camps, Phetjeejaa trained alongside her brother Wanmawin who went on to become a Rajadamnern stadium champion.

 In 2013 PhetJee Jaa was stopped from competing against boys due to the laws of Thailand as her fights were starting to get televised.
 Having to compete only against women she is outweighed by most of her opponents.

 In 2018 she joined the Thai national boxing team with the hope of qualifying for the Tokyo Olympics.

 She made her professional boxing debut on August 3, 2022.